University Student Course Surveys

 Strategies for Increasing Survey Participation

-Survey results are most informative and helpful to instructors when enough students respond to them.
+Survey results are most informative and helpful to instructors when a sufficient number of students respond to them.
 While you cannot require students to complete surveys, give extra credit, or otherwise reward individual students for completing surveys, there are strategies you can use to incentivize your students as a group.
+Montclair faculty are asked to employ these strategies so that we can collectively send the message that student perspectives matter and that we respond to the ideas that students present.
+While some student comments are not actionable for obvious reasons, often student perceptions can lead to course design or pedagogical approach changes that faculty are pleased to make.

-- Make a plea to your students.
+• When surveys open, inform your students through Canvas and in-person announcements, and make a plea to your students.
 Students wonder if anyone reads these surveys and if they are “worth it.”
 Tell them that you will read them, and tell them why they are important to you in advancing your skills as a teacher.
+Be specific and sincere; for example:

-- Provide a group reward.
-For example, if the whole class achieves a participation rate of 75%, bring in cookies for the class.
+• Provide a group reward.
+For example, if the whole class achieves a participation rate of 70%, bring in cookies for the class.
+Or drop a short end-of-term assignment that does not impact learning.

 Reviewing the Surveys